-Many Community Sponsorship Groups who are supporting families during the Covid-19 quarantine are wondering how best to help the family stay occupied during this time.
-With schools closed, ESOL classes cancelled or going online, it can be difficult to know how best to help the family continue to learn English, and grow their confidence amid the problems we’re all facing.
+Many Community Sponsorship Groups who are supporting families during the Covid-19 pandemic are wondering how best to help resettled family members stay occupied during this time.
+With many services continuing to be accessed only online including ESOL classes and other social activities, it can be difficult to know how best to help the family continue to learn English, gain skills, and grow their confidence amid the problems we’re all facing.

 Getting in touch with the family you support more frequently in ways you wouldn’t normally, may go against some of the boundaries you’ve set as a Group.
 Your Group may decide to revisit these boundaries and discuss how they might be changed in order to adapt to these extraordinary circumstances.
-For example, you may have chosen to not share personal phone numbers of Group members, but it may mean that you need to do so now.
+As life starts to go back to normal, check in with the family and ask what support they feel they still need.
+After months and months of living in our new normal, the family may be ready for you to take a step back again so it's important to give them a chance to say so.

 Ideas for adults

-If the family are accessing ESOL tuition from a local college, it's likely that their courses have moved to online platforms or cancelled until further notice.
+If the family are accessing ESOL tuition from a local college, it's likely that their courses were moved to online platforms or cancelled until further notice.
+Even if they are beginning to open up to socially distanced in-person tuition, they may continue to rely on online platforms.
 As a Community Sponsorship Group there are many ways that you can help refugees grow their language skills from a distance.
 Check out our Covid-19 and ESOL resource for ideas for teachers and students.

 Study for qualifications